alexander-matz/alexander-matz.github.io/README.md

 `$ bash build.sh`

-# Things that need improvement
+# Missing

 - Automatic distribution of mails
-- Be more fool proof
+- Simpler/more robust interface
 - Make it not necessarily require building (i.e. better way to inject webworker code)
-- Refactoring
+- Cleaning up the source code

 # License

-This software is distributed under the simplified 2-clause BSD license.
+This software is distributed under the MIT license.